In the Shelter of Old Growth

 • Bryan Baker (Director of Music): in person Thursdays and Sunday mornings, and remotely Fridays.
 Email

-• Janae Heard (Operations Director): in office Tuesdays and Thursdays 11-5.
-Works remotely M-W-F. Email
+• Janae Heard (Operations Director): by appointment only.
+Email

 • Charis Domador (Manager of Membership and Engagement): in office Thursdays and Sundays.
 Works remotely M-W. Email